 I remember holding the paisley tam and the baby gorilla stuffie that she had gifted me, and sobbing for my mummy.
 I racked up a considerable phone bill during my freshman year of college making “mom/shrink calls” whenever I needed her advice, which was often.

 She eventually pulled me out of S.F.
-State during my junior year while I was acting in “The Place Where the Mammals Die”.
+State while I was acting in “The Place Where the Mammals Die”.
 I was very ill with mono, but I was playing a homeless person named Rusty, so this lent my character considerable authenticity.
 After each scene, I’d walk offstage in blackout and throw up in a garbage bin.
 My mother literally had to drag me to her car while I whimpered, “The show must go on!
 The show must go on!”
 On the drive home to Sacramento, she shut me up with, “Bullshit!
 Your director can play your part!”
 She nursed me for that entire summer, when bedridden for three months, all I could move was my pinky.

 Like most mothers, my mom is sacrificial.
 I remember a breakfast for dinner when there weren’t enough pancakes to go around, so my mother gave up her one goddamn pancake.
 During tough times, I saw my mother go hungry more than once.

 My mom’s been a mom without her mom around for nearly thirty years.
 She’s been a mom without her dad around for double that time.
 He was killed building the Ironworkers Memorial Second Narrows Bridge when she was only sixteen.

 And she lost her older sister, my Aunt Ellen, to ovarian cancer when Ellen was a young mother of two little boys.